junkpiano/kiosk/README.md

 ## Notes
 Because this depends on external APIs, values may temporarily become `N/A` due to network issues or provider status.
+The Svelte UI is served from `frontend/dist` when built; otherwise the legacy inline HTML is used.